juniorcl/resume/resume_english.md

 ## Introduction

-I'm a physics professor and a data scientist with a passion for technology.
-I currently work as a data scientist in a company focused on logistic of fractional transport.
-In this company, I develop projects focused on analyzing structured and unstructured data.
-Such projects aim to create machine learning algorithms to generate automated insights that add value to customers.
-I also have a portfolio of general data science projects that can be accessed by [link](https://www.juniorcl.github.io) or from my webpage on [GitHub](https://github.com/juniorcl).
+I'm a physics teacher and a data scientist with a passion for technology.
+Currently I develop projects that prioritize the solution of business problems ranging from understanding the business, analyzing data, to extracting insights and deploy of the solution.
+For improvement and study, I continue related activities, such as portfolio of general data science projects, that can be accessed by [link](https://www.juniorcl.github.io) or from my webpage on [GitHub](https://github.com/juniorcl), and I write about data science in a [Medium](https://medium.com/@juniorcl) blog.

 ## Experiences

+- **Data Scientist**, *Datarisk*, January 2021 -

+    My work is based on exploring, cleaning and analyzing data to bring results related to business problems with the help of machine learning.
+Below are some example projects:

+    - Development of a machine learning regression model for sales forecasting based on the history of previous years.

+    - Study and application of a clustering machine learning model for understanding different customer profiles.

+    - Implementation of a model that identifies certain customer behaviors, such as becoming premium, bad payer or having job instability.

-- **Data Scientist**, *Be.X!*, March 2021 -
+- **Data Scientist**, *Be.X!*, March 2021 - January 2021

-    As a scientist I develop projects mainly focused on insights that can come from statistical analysis or machine learning models.
-Below are projects that I develop or developed.
+    As a scientist I developed projects mainly focused on insights that can come from statistical analysis or machine learning models.
+Below there are some examples of these projects.

     - Treatment and preparation of texts for unstructured data acquisition through regular expressions (regex).